Manufacturer of Mi-8, Mi-38 and Ansat Helicopters Puts New Workshop into Operation

 The expansion of production opens up new opportunities for KVZ to create new jobs.
 The staffing is also being completed.

 In recent years, KVZ has significantly increased its output.
-I am confident that the expansion of space, the use of the most modern domestic machine tools in critical production areas will ensure increased labor productivity and contribute to the further development of the enterprise.
+I am confident that the expansion of space and the use of the most modern domestic machine tools in critical production areas will ensure increased labor productivity and contribute to the further development of the enterprise.

 Anton Alikhanov, Head of the Ministry of Industry and Trade

-Sergey Chemezov, Head of Rostec, clarified that the machining and assembly production facility will increase labor productivity through the introduction of automated lines, improved working conditions and modernization of the technical fleet.
+Sergey Chemezov, Head of Rostec, clarified that the mechanical assembly production facility will increase labor productivity through the introduction of automated lines, improved working conditions and modernization of the technical fleet.

 The workshop is equipped with modern turning, milling and universal CNC machines, as well as robotic systems.

-KVZ has commissioned several production facilities in the last two and a half years.
-In particular, in 2024, a production and training center for 3,500 students, a final assembly shop with an area of 32,000 square meters and a flight test complex were launched.
+KVZ has put several production facilities into operation in the last two and a half years.
+In particular, in 2024, a production and training center for 3,500 students, a final assembly shop with an area of 32,000 square meters, and a flight test complex were launched.

 Sergey Chemezov, Head of Rostec